Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 ## Jenkins Security
-The seurty of Jenkins can be enhanced or maintained through the following:
+The security of Jenkins can be enhanced or maintained through the following:

 1. Changing jenkins default configurations (port number, JHD)
     + JHD = /var/lib/jenkins